jeffreytse/jekyll-jeffreytse-blog/_posts/2022-02-27-how-to-interview-a-developer.md

 How to interview a developer?
 This is a very common problem.
 Different people have different criteria for judging.
-Here is a mathematical method for me to score a developer quantitatively, so that we can roughly compare the quality of different developers based on the numbers.
+Here is a mathematical method for me to score a developer quantitatively, so that we can roughly compare the quality of different developers based on the scores.

 ## Quantitative Table